Upcoming Deadlines:

 About the Public Leadership Credential

-Designed and directed by renowned Harvard Kennedy School faculty, this unique program explores HKS pedagogy in three subject areas, including Evidence for DecisionsPolicy Design and Delivery, and Leadership and Ethics.
-Each subject area is comprised of two courses and offers stimulating, collaborative educational experiences similar to those in our degree programs.
-Upon successful completion of all six PLC courses and the capstone assessment, you will earn the credential.
+Designed and directed by renowned Harvard Kennedy School faculty, this unique program explores HKS pedagogy in three curricular areas, including Evidence for DecisionsPolicy Design and Delivery, and Leadership and Ethics.
+Each curricular area is comprised of two courses and offers stimulating, collaborative educational experiences similar to those in our degree programs.
+Upon successful completion of all six PLC courses and the summative assessment (known as the capstone), you will earn the credential.

 PLC by the Numbers